MoonPoet/xaprb-src/content/blog/2008/how-i-hacked-the-hp-media-vault-to-support-ogg-and-flac-files.md

 <a href="{{< amz B0015313O8 >}}"><img border="0" src="/media/2008/08/HPMediaVault.jpg" width="160" height="160" alt="HP Media Vault" /></a>

-After a long time I decided to buy an <a href="{{< amz B0015313O8 >}}">HP Media Vault</a> and install ultra-low-power, oversized disks in it -- I did that, and will write about it elsewhere.
+After a long time I decided to buy an <a href="{{< amz B0015313O8 >}}">HP Media Vault</a> and install ultra-low-power, oversized disks in it---I did that, and will write about it elsewhere.
 And then I discovered that it has a media server in it.
 And not being a gadget guy, I had honestly never heard about these things before.
 Really.
 I read up on it a little bit and decided hell, sharing files is nice, but I have about a thousand CDs that could go on this thing, and my wife has hundreds too.
 That's even better than file sharing!
 I copied the music from her iTunes library to the shared Music folder on the server and boom, Rhythmbox magically saw it all.
 I couldn't believe I'd never heard about this before.
 Best thing since sliced bread.

 I even had all my music ripped already to my <a href="/blog/2005/10/05/review-of-the-iriver-hd340/">iRiver HD340</a>.
 In OGG format.
 And then I found out the HP Media Vault doesn't support OGG format. <a href="http://www.imdb.com/title/tt0093779/">Boo!
 Boo!
 Rubbish!
 Filth!
 Slime!</a>